master7720/anarchy-skid-list/README.md

 Catuquei - OyVey Fetish.
 (Starting to see a pattern with pvpers and them ~~skidding and pasting into an oyvey base~~ "coding" new clients).

-Hqrion - This individual falsely took credit for making the leaked 1.7.2 Phobos buildable, when in reality it was his friend Ciruu who did all the work.
-Additionally, the resulting source code was unstable and prone to crashing, indicating his lack of expertise.
-He has a history of sabotaging projects he is involved in.
+Hqrion - Got recognition for making the leaked 1.7.2 Phobos buildable.
+Turns out, it was completely done by his friend Ciruu, and the "SRC" was constantly crashing.
+He fucks over any project he touches.

 Ciruu - Made possibly the most skidded Kami skid to ever exist, "Zispanos Backdoor" back in the day.
 Currently spending his time on his exit scam, "Abyss" and pasting code from Phobos and Summit clients.

-Sjnez - Wannanbe gangster who appears to have an obsession with OyVey and Phobos clients.
+Sjnez - Wannanbe gangster who has a weird fetish with OyVey and Phobos clients.
 Skidded various clients to create "Renosense" and was eventually exposed when the client was found to contain a rat.
 Pasted code from SalHack, including the PacketEvent and event bus, for one of his modules, despite his Phobos base already having one.(also this mf got ratted by his own client)

 Es0teric - Oyvey/Phobos paster, made Gondal.club.
 (Best client!)

-SirMeme - This person is known for renaming various public clients to "FutureX" and attempting to sell them.
-However, their attempts to promote their work were unsuccessful, and they were generally regarded as a low-quality skidder.
+SirMeme - The single most retarded skidder to ever touch IntelliJ.
+Renamed various public clients to "FutureX" and tried to sell them.
+He then joined various Discord servers to promote his dogshit.

-Novola/Trental - This person convinced Gopro to make OyVey buildable, a decision that many consider to be godawful.
-They then proceeded to create the original OyVey paste, called "Zori," which started this horrible trend.
+Novola/Trental - Somehow convinced Gopro to make OyVey buildable (a god awful decision).
+They proceeded to make the original oyvey paste called "Zori" that started this horrible trend.

-RageMachine/ManOnTheMoon - This Individual who aspires to be a developer but lacks proper coding skills.
-Created a poorly-coded and heavily-pasted client named "Synapse," which was sold to customers who were later left without refunds after the developer pulled a similar act to Pyro.
-Various real-life crises were faked as excuses for leaving the project.
+RageMachine/ManOnTheMoon -  Retarded wannabe developer (yet refuses to properly learn to code).
+Created a paste straight from hell called "synapse", Sold it, pulled a pyro, and then faked various real-life crises as excuses for leaving the project.
+(There were no refunds).

 Hollow - Incel and appears to have some knowledge of Java programming language has created a client named "Trollgod".
 However, it is a Phobos-pasted client and therefore lacks value.

 Chardn0l - Reps TrollGod like its the best client, deep throats Hollow's dong, and larps about being a gangster, even though we all know he's a skinny white incel that gets bullied at school.

-GL_DONT_CARE - This individual is known for stealing code from the Future client and incorporating it into their own client.
-Any code they attempt to write themselves is often of poor quality and often results in their client breaking.
-They have been known to dox individuals who attempt to crack their client, and frequently spam chat with unfunny memes.
-In addition, they have been caught plagiarizing modules from open-source clients, and instead of giving proper credit, they have attempted to dox those who call them out on their actions, which ultimately fails.
-It is clear that this individual lacks the ability to engage in constructive arguments.
+GL_DONT_CARE - Steals Future code for a living, any code that he "writes" is dogshit and breaks his client (keep this man far away from new konas base, let auto rewrite that shit).
+Doxes people who crack his client.
+Spams chat with unfunny memes and cannot win an arguement if his life depended on it.
+Also pastes modules from open source clients, refuses to credit, tries to dox instead, and fails at that.
 "Pasting gishcode rn" - GL

 iBikky - An Australian who engages in the act of pasting the Oyvey client, often claiming that their "coords exploit" is powerful when in reality it is simply a poorly executed Command.sendMessage from Oyvey.
 They also have a history of pasting code from Github, specifically the BowBomb exploit, while claiming that they never paste anything.